pyr0hax/finditems/readme.md

 ## Usage

-To run findItems, execute the script once.
-It will create a `config.ini` file.
-Populate the `config.ini` with your relevant Portal credentials.
+To use findItems, run the script once.
+This will generate a config.ini file.
+Next, fill in your relevant Portal credentials within the config.ini file.
+Finally, run the script again to start using findItems.

 findItems will query the information on the portal, such as: